viktoriagajdosova/Enhancing-Meta-Research-in-Psychology-by-Generative-AI/pipelines/02_topic-modelling/README.md

-# 02. Topic Modelling Pipeline
+# 02. Topic Modeling Pipeline

 This pipeline holds the scripts designed to process and group large volumes of psychological research papers based on their latent semantic themes.